tstansberry/MKS21X-FinalProject/README.md

 Timothy- Wasn't able to work on anything, studying for 2 tests. <br />
 Vishwaa-
 # January 11th-13th
 Timothy- Added a new scraping method to get synonyms from thesaurus.com.
-Created a master function that complies all the methods into one. <br />
+Created a master function that complies all the methods into one.
+Added comments into code.<br />
 Vishwaa-